asoussan/Roomba_ROS_Library/README.md

 ### Introduction

-This ROS library is created to control iRobot Roomba create connected to raspberry pi 3 through USB port. iRobot Roomba Create can be purchased from here: http://store.irobot.com/default/create-programmable-programmable-robot-irobot-create-2/RC65099.html?cgid=us
+This ROS library is created to control iRobot Create 2 connected to raspberry pi 3 through USB serial cable. iRobot Roomba Create can be purchased from here: http://store.irobot.com/default/create-programmable-programmable-robot-irobot-create-2/RC65099.html?cgid=us
 Raspberry Pi 3 can be purchased from here: https://www.raspberrypi.org/products/raspberry-pi-3-model-b/